I-City: Hotels

-As of December 2019, Best Western International is currently operating the three-star Best Western i-City hotel while in 2020, Hilton Worldwide Group will operate the four-star DoubleTree by Hilton i-City Hotel.
+As of December 2019, Best Western International is currently operating the three-star Best Western i-City hotel while in 2020, Hilton Worldwide Group will operate the four-star DoubleTree by Hilton i-City.

 Shopping Mall

 Central i-City shopping centre is a joint venture project between Thai outfit Central Pattana Public Company Limited (CPN) and i-City Properties Sdn Bhd.
 The shopping centre costs RM 850 million.
 Spanning 940,000 sqft over 350 retail stores across six levels, the shopping centre is the largest in Shah Alam.
 The shopping mall had its soft opening on 23 March 2019 and was officially launched by Sultan of Selangor Sultan Sharafuddin Idris Shah on 15 June 2019.

 Data Centre

 i-City has launched their Data Centre Park, which aims to be one of the largest data centre space providers in a single location in Malaysia.
 The Data Centre Park is designed for data centre service providers and large companies who plan to build their own data centre buildings.
 The park has the capacity to host up to four centres with a combined floor space of 200,000 sqft.